jatupan1989/boomjum1989/Whitelist-all-by-default-for-a-site-you-trust.md

 ![Step 1](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-a.png)

-Now click the page-scope button in order to create permissions specific to this page (that would be the top-left button):
+Now click the site-scope button in order to create permissions specific to this web site (that would be the top-left button):

 ![Step 2](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-b.png)

-The background of the pop-up menu become blueish: this means you are now in page-scope mode, that is, all rules created from now on while on this page will apply *only* to this web site (<https://vimeo.com>
+The background of the pop-up menu become blueish: this means you are now in site-scope mode, that is, all rules created from now on while on this web site will apply *only* to this web site (<https://vimeo.com>
 in our example).

 ![Step 3](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/quicktour-003-c.png)